Variation of cones of divisors in a family of varieties -- Fano type case: MMP in a family and deformations of effective cones and Mori chamber decompositions

 \subsection{MMP in a family}

 In this subsection, we prove Theorem \ref{thm: fiberwise q-fact} and Theorem \ref{mainthm: mmp}.
-Recall that is a subset of $\bc(X/T)$
+Recall that is a subset of $\bc(X/T)$.

-\begin{lemma} Let $X \to T$ be a projective fibration. \begin{enumerate} \item Let $X \dashrightarrow Y/T$ be a partial MMP$/T$ consisting of divisorial contractions, flipping contractions and flips.
+\begin{lemma} Let $X \to T$ be a projective fibration. \begin{enumerate} \item Let $X \dashrightarrow Y/T$ be a divisorial contraction, a flipping contraction, or a flip.
 Suppose that the natural map $N^1(X/T) \to N^1(X_t)$ is surjective for very general $t \in T$.
-Then there exists an open subset $T_0 \subset T$ such that the natural map
+Then there exists an open subset $T_0\subset T$ such that the natural map

 is surjective for very general $t \in T_0$. \item Assume that $X$ is of Fano type over $T$.
 Suppose that the natural map $N^1(X/T) \to N^1(X_t)$ is surjective for very general $t\in T$.
 Then there exists an open subset $T_0 \subset T$ such that for any open subset $V\subset T_0$, if $Y/V \in \bc(X_V/V)_{\rm MMP}$, then the natural map is surjective for very general $t\in V$. \end{enumerate} \end{lemma} \begin{proof} We divide the proof into several steps.